shipyardapp/Shipyard-Documentation/docs/reference/logs/fleet-logs.md

 - Current Duration
 - Live Gantt Chart Updates

-While the Fleet is actively running, you can click into an Indivudal [Vessel Log](vessel-logs.md) that's currently running and click **Stop Voyage** to terminate the voyage, thus terminating all downstream Vessels in the Fleet.
+While the Fleet is actively running, you can click into an Individual [Vessel Log](vessel-logs.md) that's currently running and click **Stop Voyage** to terminate the voyage, thus terminating all downstream Vessels in the Fleet.

 Once the Fleet has finished running, the page will no longer automatically refresh.